MicrosoftDocs/power-pages-docs/power-pages-docs/admin/upgrade-site.md

 # Upgrade a Power Pages site

-This section helps you understand the Power Pages release process to prepare for any new release properly and to reduce any affect on your customers.
+This section helps you understand the Power Pages release process to prepare for any new release properly and to reduce any effect on your customers.
 It also talks about various components that are part of your website.

 A Power Pages site consists of the following components: